News

 IMCA and OCIMF team up to improve OVID inspection system

-The aim will be to improve the efficiency of the vessel assurance process by pooling the knowledge and expertise of oil companies and their marine contractors, while at the same time maintaining the highest standards of vessel assurance and risk management.
+The aim of the OVID Inspection system will be to improve the efficiency of the vessel assurance process by pooling the knowledge and expertise of oil companies and their marine contractors, while at the same time maintaining the highest standards of vessel assurance and risk management.

 The joint committee will discuss and review various elements of the system on an ongoing basis, to ensure continuous improvement.
 Elements to be reviewed include: